Brooklyn Nine-Nine: Broadcast

 Brooklyn Nine-Nine is broadcast in Canada on Citytv.
 After the second episode of the second season, it was replaced on Sunday nights by Rogers Hometown Hockey for the duration of the 2014–15 NHL regular season; after the NHL season concluded City resumed airing Brooklyn Nine-Nine, and has continued to broadcast the show simultaneously with the American broadcast since the third season (Hometown Hockey was moved to Sportsnet in 2015).
 The series also aired on TBS and sister channel TruTV from 2018 to 2021.
 Brooklyn Nine-Nine aired on Comedy Central from 2022 until 2023.
 In the United Kingdom, the show premiered on E4 in January 2014.
 The second season debuted on January 15, 2015, the third began on January 7, 2016, and the fourth on January 5, 2017.
 The fifth season aired on March 8, 2018, the sixth on March 28, 2019, and the seventh on March 26, 2020.
 The series airs on RTÉ2 in Ireland.
 In New Zealand, Brooklyn Nine-Nine premiered on TV2 on February 13, 2014.

 In India, Brooklyn Nine-Nine airs on Comedy Central India.
 In South Africa, the series premiered on SABC 3, in the 19:00 timeslot, airing Mondays to Fridays, where repeats aired on Sunday In Australia, it premiered on SBS on July 28, 2014, and airs repeats on Universal Channel from January 7, 2015.
 It moved to SBS 2 in 2015 commencing with the second season, which premiered on March 3, 2015.
 It has now moved to SBS Viceland, currently airing on Fridays at 8:30pm.
 In December 2014, Netflix UK added the first season to its listings, with Netflix Australia following suit in March 2015.
 Since 2016, Netflix UK, Australia, Germany, Austria, Latin America, and Switzerland have carried seasons 1 to 6 of Brooklyn Nine-Nine.
 The seventh season was added to Netflix UK on March 26, 2021.
 In South East Asia and Sri Lanka, Brooklyn Nine-Nine airs right after the U.S. on Diva.

 In Brazil, the series was acquired by SBT, and is being shown on Sundays in the midnight on SBT after the Programa Silvio Santos.
 Especially because it contains the actor Terry Crews, who starred in sitcom Everybody Hates Chris, shown successfully on weekends by the competition Record TV.

 French Canadian adaptation

 A French Canadian adaptation of the series, titled Escouade 99 (translates to 'Squad Ninety-Nine'), debuted on the Québec streaming platform Club Illico in 2020.
-Set in Quebec City, Escouade 99 has a budget of 4 million for the first season of the series, which is approximately the same budget as a single episode of Brooklyn Nine-Nine.
+Set in Quebec City, Escouade 99 had a budget of $4 million Canadian for the first season of the series, which is approximately the same budget as a single episode of Brooklyn Nine-Nine.
 Following the release of the first trailer, Fumero criticized the casting, specifically that of white actresses in the roles based on Amy Santiago and Rosa Diaz.
 Escouade 99 cast a second season in 2021.